 "Och mitt liv, allt liv ryser ihop sig i virrvarren.
 Och jag upptäckte kanske ‒ virrvarren, och klarhet.
 Jag måste återge dem.
 Som förvirringar och klarheten.
 Som en princip att inte bedra sig ‒ : och att ha fattat ett mer än människors tankes karaktär ‒ själva karaktären, det brokiglevande och goda." (from Solgrönt, 1933)

-Within the modernist camp Hagar Olsson attacked both Björling
+collections.
+Within the modernist camp Hagar Olsson attacked both

-and Elmer Diktonius.
-When the Swedish Literary Society in Finland decided to
+Björling and Elmer Diktonius.
+When the Swedish Literary Society in

-where a literary association, Björlingsamfund, was founded in 1949.
+Sweden, where a literary association, Björlingsamfund, was founded in

 the journey, or at the casket or urn.
 No music, speech, flowers (no